jlauemoeller/enzyme/README.md

 # => ["first", "third"]
 ```

-### String or Atom Indices
+### Slices

-You can also use brackets for string or atom keys and this is especially useful when selecting a slice of multiple keys (which you can also do with numeric indices):
+You can list more than one key or index inside brackets to select a slice of multiple values:

 ```elixir
 data = %{"user" => %{"name" => "Alice", "email" => "alice@example.com", "role" => "admin"}}